dhruva9103/fastapi-issue-tracker/README.md

 A mini production-style REST API built with FastAPI for tracking issues.
 This project demonstrates core FastAPI concepts including routing, data validation with Pydantic, CRUD operations, and file-based persistence.

-This is the project from my [FastAPI Crash Course](https://youtu.be/8TMQcRcBnW8)
+This is the project using FastAPI

 ## Features